 - 3D Paint app: The Windows 10 Creators Update (1703) added a new 3D Paint app, which allows users to more easily create and share 3D scenes and models.

-- Windows Timeline and Shared Experiences: With the April 2018 Update (1803), Windows Timeline added cross-system support for shared activities, showing what Office documents you've worked on and which web pages you've visited.
-You can resume work through Cortana, and pick up web browsing sessions from another PC--and also send browser sessions from mobile devices to the desktop.
+- Windows Timeline and Shared Experiences: With the April 2018 Update (1803), Windows Timeline added cross-system support for shared activities, showing what Office documents you’ve worked on and which web pages you’ve visited.
+You can resume work through Cortana, and pick up web browsing sessions from another PC–and also send browser sessions from mobile devices to the desktop.
 A new Your Phone app in the October 2018 Update brings recent photographs and SMS messages from your Android phone to your desktop.
-It will also soon add application mirroring for other Android apps.
+As of December 2018, the rollout was again back on track and the update should have been applied to all devices by early 2019.
+The official rollout began in late May 2019.

 - Sticky Notes: Originally part of the Windows Ink Workspace, Sticky Notes is now an app in its own right, with a major update promised that will integrate it with Windows’ other note-taking and task management tools.